vasilakisfil/Introspected-REST/README.md

 We will see what problems a RESTful API brings why API designers have been constantly avoiding using it but instead come up with half-way solutions or retreat to alternative models like RPC or, lately, GraphQL.
-Then, we will propose a new model, Introspected REST, that solves the issues that REST creates and allows the design of progressively evolvable APIs, in a much simpler way than conventional REST.
+Then, we will propose a **new model**, Introspected REST, that solves the issues that REST creates and allows the design of progressively evolvable APIs, in a much simpler way than conventional REST.
-As part of this manifesto we will also present the concept of MicroTypes, small reusable modules that compose a Media Type and facilitate the evolvability and extensability of our new model.
+As part of this manifesto we will also present the **concept of MicroTypes**, small reusable modules that compose a Media Type and facilitate the evolvability and extensability of our new model.